-The Simba Oracle ODBC Driver files are installed in the
+The Simba Oracle ODBC Driver files are installed in the /opt/simba/oracleodbc directory.

-/opt/simba/oracleodbc directory.

-- 3. If you received a license file through email, then copy the license file into the /opt/simba/oracleodbc/lib/32 or /opt/simba/oracleodbc/lib/64 folder, depending on the version of the driver that you installed.
-You must have root privileges when changing the contents of this folder. - 4.
-After installing the Simba Oracle ODBC Driver, you must install the library files for the Oracle Instant Client.
-For instructions, see Installing the Oracle Instant Client on Linux on page 20.
+4. If you received a license file through email, then copy the license file into the /opt/simba/oracleodbc/lib/32 or /opt/simba/oracleodbc/lib/64 folder, depending on the version of the driver that you installed.
+You must have root privileges when changing the contents of this folder.

 Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the driver.
-For more information, see Configuring the ODBC Driver Manager on Non-Windows Machines on page 22.
+For more information, see Configuring the ODBC Driver Manager on Non-Windows Machines on page 24.